angel2d/angel2d/Code/README.txt

       us a lot of flexibility in porting to new platforms, and has kept the engine alive as other platforms have fallen away. ( :( RIP XNA)

+* What libraries are used in Angel?
+    * OpenGL for rendering
+    * FMOD **or** OpenAL/Vorbis for audio
+    * Box2D for physics
+    * FreeType2 and FTGL for text rendering
+    * DevIL **or** libpng for image loading
+    * GLFW for windowing and input
+    * Lua for scripting
+    * SWIG to bind the engine to Lua
+    * Doxygen for HTML and PDF documentation